PART 1: “WILLIE … ALMOST MICKEY … AND THE DUKE”

 “That play (Graig) Nettles made in the ninth, the double play,” I said, “was unbelievable.
 Went to his left.
 Sort of a semi dive.
 That bailed Lyle out of a tough spot.”

-It came in the ninth.
 Sanguillan and Allen had homered.
 Wayne Gross drew a one-out walk off Lyle.
 Earl Williams, a home-run hitting catcher, was looking to drive one out, too.
-But he cracked a shot into the hole toward left field.
-Nettles, reacting quickly, got the ball to Willie Randolph at second in a hurry.
+But he cracked a shot toward left field.
+Nettles, reacting quickly, got that ball to Willie Randolph at second in a hurry.

-I also asked him about a couple of steal attempts that catcher Thurman Munson had shut down.
+I also asked Martin about a couple of steal attempts that catcher Thurman Munson had shut down.
 A’s speedster Bill North was one of those.
-There was some dispute on the call at second by North, but he was called out.
+North had a dispute on that out call at second.

 There were a couple other plays I wanted to ask about, but I didn’t want to press my luck.